 On paper, it was a detour.
 I had just received a major federal grant to pursue my own research on organizational change.
 I cared deeply about African American Studies, but I did not want that to become the center of my attention or my career.

 I went into a whirlwind of thought.
 My dean had agreed to release half my time, and the other college would cover that portion of my salary, so I wouldn’t lose income.
 But what was the upside for me?
-It would be more work, in a different area, pulling time and energy away from what I thought was my primary path.
+It would take more time and energy in a new area, pulling me away from what I saw as my main focus.

 I said yes anyway.

-In that interim role, I learned the inner workings of the university, built relationships across units, and saw how decisions were really made—information I never would have encountered if I’d stayed in my lane as a faculty member.
-Later, when I received a grant to launch a research institute squarely in my area of passion, those relationships and that insider knowledge made the work immeasurably smoother.
-What had looked like an off‑ramp turned out to be a bridge.
+In that interim role, I learned how the university operated.
+I built relationships across different units and saw how decisions were made.
+I wouldn’t have gained this insight if I had remained just a faculty member.
+Later, I got a grant to start a research institute in my passion area.
+Those connections and insights made things a lot easier.
+What had looked like an off ramp turned out to be a bridge.

 It didn’t feel that way at first.